BarthPaleologue/Blog/content/posts/non-euclidean-blackholes/index.md

 ![Big forehead](screenshot_24-1-12_10-21.png)

-You probably never thought about a blackhole with a huge forehead, but here we are.
+You probably never thought about a black hole with a huge forehead, but here we are.

 For reference I used the SDFs from this shadertoy: